gvvaughan/specl/index.md

 {% endhighlight %}

-The built in formatters will show this as a non-failing unimplemented (**pending!**) example when the spec-files is run, so you can keep track of specifications you have yet to write.
+The built in formatters will show this as a non-failing unimplemented (**pending!**) example when the spec-file is checked, so you can keep track of specifications for code you have yet to write.

-Alternatively, if you have written a suitable specification, only to realise that you are specifying an unimplemented behaviour, just add the call to `pending ()` somewhere near the beginning of the example to disable following _expectations_, without removing or commenting out the `expect` calls:
+Alternatively, if you have written a suitable specification, only to realise that you are specifying an unimplemented behaviour, just add a call to `pending ()` somewhere near the beginning of the example to disable following _expectations_, without removing or commenting out the `expect` calls: